Austin-sfu/ISUmouse/README.md

 This is the "ISUmouse" dataset.

-Originally collected by the Kinesiology Department of Iowa State University
+Originally collected by the Kinesiology Department of Iowa State University.
+The experiments were approved by IRB.

 Data was collected through an online game programmed in Javascript, embedded in a Qualtrics survey and running in Windows 10 environment.
 In the game subjects were asked to perform a predefined mouse task which includes 10 consecutive movements in a pattern illustrated in figure "game_of_one_trial.pdf".
 Subjects are instructed by the following rules:
 	(1)Use the mouse to move the cursor to the green target as quickly as possible.
 	(2)Left click once the cursor is inside the green target before the target disappears.
 	(3)After clicking on the green target, the next target will appear.
 	(4)Stay inside the green target until you see the next target.
 Click ONLY when you are inside the green target.
 	(5)Always keep the mouse in constant contact with the surface.
 	(6)Simply continue this in the same manner until the pattern stops.

-This datset is used for individuals' mouse operation behavior study
+This dataset is used for individuals' mouse operation behavior study

+# Data layout:
+	Each folder under "./data/" directory is the collection of a subject.
+E.g. "N606" Within each subject's raw data folder, e.g. "./data/N606/RawData/", each trial of this user is collected in one .txt file, named by the index of this trial.
+			In each .txt file, there are 4 columns:
+				(1) current mouse state: Enumerated integer from {512, 513, 514}.
+					512: indicate there is no mouse click event. (basically just moving the mouse)
+					513: indicate there is a left-key press event.
+					514: indicate there is a left-key release event.
+				(2) x position: The x-position of the mouse cursor on the screen.
+In pixels (float).
+				(3) y position: The x-position of the mouse cursor on the screen.
+In pixels (float).
+				(4) timestamp: The time the current mouse point was sampled.
+In milliseconds (integer).

+# Citation
+If you are using the data in your publication, please cite it as follows:

+The Kinesiology Department of Iowa State University (2018).
+ISUmouse dataset.
+Available at: https://github.com/Austin-sfu/ISUmouse.git

+# Contact
+If you wish to contact the authors you may reach them through the maintainer of this repository or find them with a search engine.